 The research interests of Dana L. Robert span the fields of mission history, the history of world Christianity, and mission theology.
 She is Principal Investigator in a research project entitled The Birth of the World Church: Vision, Friendship, and Community, in the Religion and Innovation in Human Affairs Program, sponsored by the Historical Society and the John Templeton Foundation.
 At Boston University she is the Truman Collins Professor of World Christianity and History of Mission.

 Rady Roldan-Figueroa is a historian of Christianity, who specializes in the early modern period.
 His work has focused on Spanish spirituality, and the projection of Tridentine Christianity throughout the Spanish Empire.
 He is also a noted expert on the history of Baptists.
-He is Assistant Professor of the History of Christianity.
+He is Associate Professor of the History of Christianity.

 Karen B. Westerfield Tucker